webknjaz/talk-drafts/github-bots-raise-of-the-machines-pycon-cz/slides/index.md

 Note: (36‒43s)

-Since bots are supposed to be reactive, they need a way to receive information happening on GitHub.
+Since bots are supposed to be reactive,<br>
+they need a way to receive information happening on GitHub.<br>
-GitHub App developer selects a number of events, which fit the previously chosen permissions.
+GitHub App developer selects a number of events,<br>
+which fit the previously chosen permissions.<br>
-GitHub platfrom will then send events of those types, using webhooks.
+GitHub platfrom will then send events of those types,<br>
+using webhooks.<br>
-This technology, in essense,
+This technology, in essense,<br>
-is just HTTP POST requests to the URL set in the App settings.
+is just HTTP POST requests to the URL set in the App settings.<br>
-Those HTTP requests contain JSON payload with event data.
+Those HTTP requests contain JSON payload with event data.<br>
-Typically, such a web app would react to those events.
+Typically, such a web app would react to those events.<br>
-It will probably also hit GitHub APIs, while processing those events.
+It will probably also hit GitHub APIs,<br>
+while processing those events.

 >>>>>